Lawyers

 Generally 1.
 The right of a child to bond with both parents is enshrined in the Convention on the Rights of the Child, which is in accordance with the supreme principle of the child's best interests.
 In court rulings, the right has long been recognized as providing a legal defense and remedy.
 The child is also entitled to protection in the relationship if one of the parents fears harming him or if he witnesses violence between the parents.
 It is important that the time dimension plays a decisive role in dealing with and effectively intervening in problems in the relationship between parents and their minor children in any case of damage to the relationship between parents and their children.
 In view of this, legal proceedings involving potential damage to the relationship between parents and their children due to a family conflict, as well as procedures that threaten the protection of children, require an immediate, efficient, and quick response from the family courts, while also taking the best interests of the children into consideration.
 A rapid identification and diagnosis of the damage to the relationship, along with temporary relief, can prevent the worsening of the damage or the fixation of disconnection and refusal to contact on the one hand, while protecting and securing the child on the other hand.

-Adv.
-Mor & Co.’s family law department has extensive experience handling cases involving refusal of contact and parental alienation.
-In family cases, we focus on sensitivity and personal accompaniment while adhering to professional values.
-This is to achieve both the desired outcome and the most suitable procedure in terms of child relations.
+The family law department at Mor & Co.
+Law Firm has extensive experience handling cases involving contact refusal and parental alienation.
+In family cases, we combine sensitivity and personal attention with the highest standards of legal professionalism to achieve both the desired outcome and the most appropriate legal approach for preserving parent-child relationships.

-In Conclusion
+Conclusion

 Janusz Korczak